French frigate Alsace: Construction and career

 In October 2023 Alsace was deployed to the Eastern Mediterranean during the Gaza war, joining the helicopter assault ship and the frigate which were also deployed to the region.
 In January 2024, she transitted through the Suez Canal to join multi-national defence operations in the Red Sea in the face of Houthi attacks against international shipping.
 On 21 March 2024, Alsace shot down three ballistic missiles coming from Yemen, likely using the Aster 30 missile.

 Alsace formed a part of the Carrier Strike Group (CSG) centred on Charles de Gaulle during the Mission Clemenceau 25 deployment that began on 28 November 2024.

 On 5 January, Alsace and Forbin arrived at Kochi Port.
 While the rest of the components of the CSG including Charles de Gaulle docked in Mormugao Port Trust Jetty, Goa, on 4 January 2025.
 The CSG remained in India until 9 January.

+In May 2026, the frigate was accompanying the aircraft carrier Charles de Gaulle, and other French vessels, operating in the Indian Ocean in response to the American/Israeli War with Iran.